stader-labs/ledger-app-plugin/PLUGIN_SPECIFICATION.md

 ## About

-This documentation describes the smart contracts and functions supported by the staderlabs plugin.
+Below Ledger Live Apps and their corresponding smart contract functionalities are supported by this plugin.

 #### MATICx